 2019-2020 Progress Towards Major Goals Develop and deploy sustainability initiatives such as creation of a Comprehensive Plan Sustainability Element.
-In 2019 the City Council endorsed adoption of the climate sustainability action plan.
-This occurred after the city completed an update to its Greenhouse Gas Inventory.
-Continue to develop and deploy sustainability initiatives such as creation of a Comprehensive Plan Sustainability Element.
+In 2019 the City Council endorsed adoption of the climate Continue to develop and deploy sustainability initiatives such as creation of a Comprehensive Plan Sustainability Element.
+Complete design and construction of 2019 Sewer Repair and Rehabilitation (R&R) Project.
+Completed the portion of the original scope that involved installation of cured-in-place pipe installation, avoiding costly and impactful excavation in residential back yards.
+Prepared remaining sites to for the 2021 Repair and Rehabilitation project.
+Initiate the 2021 Repair and Rehabilitation project.
+Increase the residential recycling and compostables diversion rate over 51%.
+The residential recycling and compostables diversion rate for 2018 was 52.5% and 53.5% for 2019.
+Maintain the residential recycling and compostables diversion rate over 52%.
 Increase the total City recycling and compostables diversion rate to 30% (excluding private vendor recycling and composting services).
 As of May, the total City 2020 recycling and compostables diversion rate is approximately 30% (excluding private vendor recycling and composting services).
 Maintain the total City recycling and compostables diversion rate at or above 30% (excluding private vendor recycling and composting services).
 Evaluate water rights transfer requirements and determine next steps for the rights obtained from Algona.
 Developed consultant scope for this evaluation.
 Complete water rights evaluation and develop a plan for water rights transfer.
 The water conservation program's goal is to reduce water use by 1% per year from current usage levels until the conservation goal is reached, which is expected in 2022.
 Reached conservation goal of 172 gallons per day per Equivalent Residential Unit (gpd/ERU) in two of the past five years.
+Create a City Facility recycling collection program in conjunction with other City departments for batteries, other small hazardous waste materials, and office equipment.
+In research phase for creating a City Facility recycling collection program in conjunction with other City departments for batteries, other small hazardous waste materials, and office equipment.
+Work with other City departments to develop a recycling collection program for batteries, office equipment, and other items as needed.
 Implement enhancements to the budget process.
 Hired an external consultant to help evaluate alternative strategies to address fiscal sustainability and provide estimated impacts of each option.
-Work with Council to develop a financial plan for the short- to intermediate term as well as a comprehensive long-term financial sustainability policy.